Economic and Political Overview

 Main Sectors of Industry

-Out of its 8.91 million population, Austria has a labour force of about 4.5 million people, of whom many are highly educated and skilled.
-The agricultural sector employs 4% of the active population and represents 1.1% of GDP (World Bank, latest data available).
+Out of its 8.95 million population, Austria has a labour force of about 4.7 million people, of whom many are highly educated and skilled.
+The agricultural sector employs 4% of the active population and represents 1.4% of GDP (World Bank, latest data available).
+Of the total area, 32% is agricultural land while forests cover 44%.
+About half of the utilised agricultural area is arable land and the other half is mostly permanent grassland.
 Cattle farming and viticulture are the country's main agricultural activities.
-Organic farming is incredibly popular in Austria: according to the latest available data (IFOAM), 23% of all its farms are organic and cover over a quarter of the total agricultural area, the highest rate in the EU and the second in Europe after Liechtenstein.
-Austria benefits from significant subsidies from the European Union provided by the Common Agricultural Policy.
-Consequently, agricultural exports are continuously increasing.
+There are more than 110,000 farms in Austria, while the average farm manages about 20 hectares of land (EU Commission).
+Organic farming is incredibly popular in Austria: according to the latest available data (IFOAM), around one-fourth of all its farms are organic and cover over a quarter of the total agricultural area, the highest rate in the EU and the second in Europe after Liechtenstein.
+Austria benefits from significant subsidies from the European Union provided by the Common Agricultural Policy, consequently, agricultural exports are continuously increasing.
 The regions of Lower Austria, Styria and Upper Austria are those with the highest number of agricultural and forestry holdings (Statistics Austria).

-The industrial sector, which is comprised of SMEs connected to the Central European markets, represents 25.7% of the GDP and employs one-fourth of the active population.
-The manufacturing sector represents 17% of GDP (World Bank).
+The industrial sector, which is comprised of SMEs connected to the Central European markets, represents 26.1% of the GDP and employs one-fourth of the active population (26%).
+The manufacturing sector alone represents 16% of GDP (World Bank).
 The main industrial sectors are the metal industry, electrochemistry and engineering.
 Over the past fifteen years, Austria has successfully implemented policies for the economic specialization of each region (Lander): Upper Austria (iron, steel, chemical and mechanical engineering), Salzburg (electrics, wood and paper), Vorarlberg (textile, clothing), Carinthia (wood, pulp and paper industry), Styria (automobiles, manufacturing) and Vienna (financial services).
 The renewable energies sector, especially hydroelectric power, is booming and its performance has exceeded those of the tourism and construction sectors, while the mechanical engineering sector grew by 140% in the last 20 years, with a pace ten times higher than the euro-area average.
-After suffering during the coronavirus pandemic, industrial production has been recovering firmly in 2022 (it was 7.6% higher in August 2022 than in the year-earlier period – Statistics Austria).
+According to the Austrian Institute of Economic Research, for 2023 as a whole, industrial production was expected to fall by 2% compared to the previous year.

-The services sector dominates the economy, contributing 62.6% of GDP and employing 71% of the country's active population.
+The services sector dominates the economy, contributing 62.1% of GDP and employing 71% of the country's active population.
 Every sixth job is provided by tourism, which has a major impact on the country’s economy.
-According to the last available information from the Austrian Statistical Office, tourism accounts for 4.1% of the country’s GDP, with an added value (direct and indirect) of more than EUR 16.6 billion.
-However, these figures are much lower than the pre-COVID level (7.6% of GDP and EUR 30.3 billion, respectively).
+According to the latest available information from the Austrian Statistical Office, tourism accounts for 2.7% of the country’s GDP, with an added value (direct and indirect) of more than EUR 10.8 billion.
+However, these figures are much lower than the pre-COVID level (5.2% of GDP and EUR 20 billion, respectively).
+Concerning the banking sector, the Austrian network consists of 520 banks with around 3,420 branches holding EUR 1,197.2 billion in total assets on a consolidated basis (European Banking Federation).

 Breakdown of Economic Activity By Sector Agriculture Industry Services